Case Study: Managing pastoral care

 Notes expressing "opinions" should generally be avoided.
 Whether the opinion is factually true is not relevant.
 A note like, "I notice John was looking a little scruffy on Sunday - perhaps he's not taking care of himself since his wife passed away".
 While this may indeed be true, a note expressing opinion is probably not appropriate and could cause unintended hurt is misconstrued.
 However, "Saw John on Sunday - must drop him a line to check that he's doing OK since his wife passed away" is considerably more sensitive and appropriate.

-Finally, remember that under the Freedom of Information Act and Data Protection Act (including the new GDPR coming into effect in May 2018), people are entitled to request a copy of all personal data held about them, which will include notes that users have made about that individual in ChurchSuite.
+Finally, remember that under the Freedom of Information Act and Data Protection Act, people are entitled to request a copy of all personal data held about them, which will include notes that users have made about that individual in ChurchSuite.

 A final thought - perhaps you'll periodically want to remove old notes that are no longer relevant - people change, people move on pastorally and spiritually - what was relevant five years ago is probably not relevant today.
 Maybe certain older notes don't need to be retained for any purpose.
 Using the Notes report in the Address Book module reports, you can filter notes by date, author/user and visibility, and then easily delete them.